FilouPlains/perfassess/README.md

              -a argument.yml
 ```

+In addition of the previous "normal use" method, you have to indicate a `__init__.py` file.

 > **Note 📝**
 >
 > Packages are identify with `__init__.py` files and allow relatives import.

 ### 🗂 Subpackage use

-If you use this module to test another or, in another words, a package, the usage is a bit different.
-If you have to test a “subpackage”, you have to launch, for this kind of tree structure:
+Let us say that you want to test a subpackage, which should have this kind of tree structure:

 ```sh
 ./package/